brendt/stitcher.io/src/content/mails/static-analysis-08.md

 Whatever your preference, the power of these tools is that they can run in the background, while you're concerned with other things.
 They are doing part of the work for you.

 Now, both Psalm and PHPStan have options to improve their performance, however I don't find them particularly useful.
-Even when running them in "realtime" via PhpStorm, the are still noticeably slower.
+Even when running them in "realtime" via PhpStorm, they are still noticeably slower.
 This is why I personally don't bother with trying to run them as fast as possible, I'm sure my GitHub Action will tell me when something's wrong.

 What's your favourite way of running static analysers?
 Let me know by hitting the reply button.